cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

 1. Go to the project's settings page.
    <DocsImage src="/img/dashboard/visit-project-settings.png" alt="Visit project settings" ></DocsImage>

-2. Scroll down to the GitHub Integration section.
+2. Scroll down to the GitHub Integration or GitHub Enterprise Integration section.

 <Alert type="info">
-   You can quickly get to a project's GitHub Integrations settings, by clicking on the **Configure** link of the desired project within an organization's Integrations page:
+   You can quickly get to a project's GitHub Integrations settings, by clicking on the <strong>Configure</strong> link of the desired project within an organization's Integrations page:
 </Alert>